OUR RENTAL POLICIES

 Parties: We allow one (1) well-supervised group or team party per stay.

-Guest Limitations: The maximum numbers of guests per unit type are seven (7) for Cabins 1, 2, 3, and 4; nine (9) for the Ranch house; five (5) for the Hilltop Cabins; and six (6) for the Hilltop Cottage.
+Guest Limitations: The maximum numbers of guests per unit type are seven (7) for Cabins 1, 2, 3, and 4; nine (9) for the Ranch; five (5) for Hilltop Cabins A and B; and six (6) for the Hilltop Cottage.

-Smoking is prohibited inside and outside the dwelling units, but may be allowed at the Fire Pit only.
+Smoking is prohibited inside and outside the dwelling units, but may be allowed at the Fire Pits only.

 Animals: Pets of all kinds are prohibited.
 Bona fide service animals must be in compliance with the Americans with Disabilities Act ("ADA") guidelines in addition to local animal control regulations.